How Christmas trees can reveal more about a match’s roots

 Ever wondered how to unearth more about a potential muddy match’s personality without bombarding them with questions over countless messages back and forth?

-Well, for those who want to delve deeper than what’s been revealed in an online dating profile, the festive season may well provide a well timed and topical answer; ask your match to describe their Christmas tree – or, better still, upload a photo of them beside their tree to their profile.
+Well, for those who want to delve deeper than what’s been revealed in an online dating profile, the festive season may well provide a topical answer; ask your match to describe their Christmas tree – or, better still, upload a photo of them beside their tree to their profile.

 Think it sounds like a load of old tinsel?
-Scientists say that the type, size and decoration of Christmas tree people put up can offer some hints to someone’s outlook on life and reveal more about their real character than typically they’d be willing to talk about.
+Scientists say that the type, size and decoration of Christmas tree revellers put up can offer some hints to someone’s outlook on life and reveal more about their real character than typically they’d be willing to talk about.

 Picked for its perfect shape, dressed with just a scattering of warm white lights.
 Tactile baubles are discretely, almost reluctantly, placed – and strictly no tinsel.
-The minimalist likes simplicity and order in their life; they will want little drama in their online dating experience and there will be little fuss when they connect.
+The minimalist likes simplicity and order in their life; they will want little drama in their online dating experience too, and there will be little fuss or fanfare when they connect.

 All that glitters is gold, red and green.
 A traditionalist’s tree will be straight out of an 80s Christmas movie with ribbons, bows, glass blown ornaments and plenty of red tinsel.
 An angel or star – signifying contentment with life – will adorn the top.

-The Sentimentalist’s tree holds those dearest to them, the closest.
+The Sentimentalist’s tree holds those dearest to them the closest.
 It will be reminiscent of memories formed from all the good times in their life.
 Some may consider it all a bit old fashioned by today’s standards but the patchwork of homemade, often wooden or stitched, ornaments and well loved decoration carries meaning and significance.
 Everything displayed tells a story.

 When online dating, the sentimentalist will respond best to authentic connection based upon shared experiences, prompted memories and a joint recall of ‘remember when’.
 Intrigue, banter and vague replies don’t satisfy.
 As for romance; well think, courtship straight out of 1940s Hollywood.
+Slow, steady, genuine and certainly not frivalous.

 The Quietly Understated

 Part of the furniture; that’s how the quietly understated tree works.
 It just goes about its thing in the corner of the room, year after year, with minimal disruption and spotlight.
-Much like its owner’s online dating profile, it will be dressed to function well enough in its space; a quick spruce up every now and then to keep it that way.
+Much like its owner’s online dating profile, it will be dressed to function well enough in its space; a quick spruce up every now and then to keep it that way; practical.

-Still, it’s well received and people appreciate it for it’s very fit for purpose reason.
+Still, it’s well received and people appreciate it for it’s very ‘fit for purpose’ reason.
 It says much about the character of its curator; well grounded, level headed, reassuring reliable and in no way attention seeking.
 You will notice it because, unwittingly, you went looking for something just like it.
 Safe and honest, it didn’t need to shout to catch the corner of your eye.

 The ‘Not actually a tree’ tree.